 In 1978 the first generation naturally aspirated 12A Rotary powered RX-7 or ‘Savanna’ in the local Japanese domestic marketplace, took

-A lot has changed through the many years of development.
+A lot has changed through the many years of development since then.

 Torque output was increased throughout the rev range with as much as 255Nm available at a low 2000 rpm.